voschezang/coding-handbook/management-principles.md

-**Meetings**

-- Publish a schedule or agenda beforehand and stick to it.
-I.e. set expectations.
-- Schedule time to do preparation and post-preparation.
-    - These should be roughly proportional the length of the meeting and the number of participants.
-- Avoid overfull meetings.
-Allow flexibility for attendees.

 **Persistence**

 One-pagers.
 One page is enough to introduce an idea but does forces the writer to be concise.
 In addition they are well-suited for collaboration.
 Although they are abstract, the corresponding idea should be measurable in order to be effective.

-**Turnover**

-- Warm welcome.
-Put in special care for team members that join and leave.
-These are critical moments.
-- Note down their first impressions.
-This is a unique moment where one can get unbiassed input.
+### Meetings

+> Lack of conflict is an indicator that the right topics aren't being addressed.

+A lack of **consensus** is normal, especially for complex topics.
+First put all the cards on the table, have an open discussion and consider all relevant arguments.
+Then let the leader make a decision.

+Best practices

+- Scope
+    - Make meetings specific.
+Limit their scope.
+Don't strive for a one size fits all.
+        - E.g. status checks, retrospectives, reviews and demos (either internally or public).
+    - Insect the relevance of meetings.
+Connect them to the actual business, e.g. using KPIs.
+    - Save out-of-scope topics for later.
+This avoids the problem of not taking enough time for them.
+They also require a context shift and this reduce focus
+- Structure
+    - Use an agenda for meetings that should be prepared beforehand.
+        - This allows participants to evaluate whether each particular meeting is relevant to them.
+    - Topics based on current priority are better than following an outdated agenda
+    - A good structure doesn’t require agenda.
+E.g. a 1 min. round of updates doesn't require an agenda.
+- Schedule time to do preparation and post-preparation.
+    - These should be roughly proportional the length of the meeting and the number of participants.